Poster Design & Images: Archiving

 - Point to the actual poster(not just an abstract), including data, results, conclusions, and other information

-Archive research that may have value but not result in a published article
+- Archive research that may have value but not result in a published article

-Include official links on reports, CVs, etc.
+- Include durable links on reports, CVs, etc.

-Extend the reach of innovations and ideas to a greater, public, audience
+- Extend the reach of innovations and ideas to a greater, public, audience

-Market the secondary research output of a lab, division, department, or school.
+- Market the secondary research output of a lab, division, department, or school.

-Archiving your poster can be as simple as posting it online in PDF format to your lab or departmental website.
-However, for more stable and long-term storage and access, submitting it to an online library such as the Carolina Digital Repository or F1000 Posters is a good idea.
+Although your poster can simply be posted on a lab, department, or personal website in PDF format, for more stable and long-term storage and access, submitting it to an online repository such as the Carolina Digital Repository or F1000Research is a good idea.